TickTeam/guide-tt/ios_app/how_to_assign_tasks_to_others.md

 Use the following steps to assign tasks:

-1.Open TickTick on mobile to select a shared list and a task.
+1.Open TickTick on your iOS device to select a shared list and a task.

 2.Tap the option menu in the upper right hand corner of the page.